Reasons for the weed risk assessment system

 The Department of Agriculture and Water Resources is responsible for developing and implementing biosecurity policies in Australia, in line with Australia's international rights and obligations and Commonwealth Government policies.

-Under the Biosecurity Act 2015, the department regulates the importation of all types of plant material through the Biosecurity (Prohibited and Conditionally Non-prohibited Goods) Determination 2016, including propagatable plant material, into Australia.
+Under the Biosecurity Act 2015, the department regulates the importation of all types of plant material through the Biosecurity (Conditionally Non-prohibited Goods) Determination 2021, including propagatable plant material, into Australia.

 The Department of the Environment is the agency with administrative responsibility to restrict plant imports under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 During the development of the Weed Risk Assessment system it was determined that it adequately assesses the potential environmental risk of plant imports.
 The Live Import List established under the EPBC Act is taken to include any plant species allowed to be imported under the Biosecurity Act 2015.